 “We were hosting a huge wave of foreign economic delegations visiting Iran in the hope to establish economic ties with Iran.
 Over the past two years, though, the Iranophobia campaign was diminished to the verge of extinction.
 In export field, we need to work to set brands which has somehow developed inside Iran, but yet to develop abroad.
 The advancements achieved in the world are indebted to sound competitions, not supportive policies of the governments.”

-The gap between the moderates and the hardliners is likely to be exploited, with an example being the US empire slapping more sanctions upon Iran which were linked to Iran’s ballistic missile program according to multiple sources (see here and here).
+The gap between the moderates and the so-called “hardliners,” among the Iranian bourgeoisie, is likely to be exploited, with the U$ empire slapping on more sanctions which were linked to Iran’s ballistic missile program according to multiple sources (see here and here).
 The British news source and bourgeois media outlet, the BBC, declared that

 “…the new sanctions prevent 11 entities and individuals linked to the missile programme from using the US banking system…They [the sanctions] were triggered by Iran conducting a precision-guided ballistic missile test capable of delivering a nuclear warhead last October, [supposedly] violating a United Nations ban…[Obama] said differences with Iran remained, and the US would “remain steadfast in opposing Iran’s destabilising behaviour elsewhere” – such as its missile tests.”

-The article noted that Rouhani welcomed the nuclear deal along with “many governments, the UN and EU” but criticized by some US Republicans and Israel as allowing Iran to “spread terror.”
+The article noted that Rouhani welcomed the nuclear deal along with “many governments, the UN and EU” but criticized by some U$ Republicans and the murderous Zionist state as allowing Iran to “spread terror.”
 The article noted the effects of these sanctions is huge:

 “The economic sanctions being lifted now were imposed progressively by the US, EU and UN in response to Iran’s nuclear programme[.]
 The EU is lifting restrictions on trade, shipping and insurance in full[.]
 The US is suspending, not terminating, its nuclear-related sanctions…The UN is lifting sanctions related to defence and nuclear technology sales, as well as an asset freeze on key individuals and companies…Non-nuclear US economic sanctions remain in place…Nearly $100bn (£70bn) of Iranian assets are being unlocked…Share prices in Saudi Arabia, the Arab world’s largest stock market, fell more than 6% following the lifting of sanctions…Iran has always maintained its nuclear programme is peaceful, but opponents of the deal say it does not do enough to ensure the country cannot develop a nuclear bomb.”

-The supposedly independent paper, which largely takes a pro-US military bent, since it operates within the military, Stars & Stripes, reprinted an AP article that claimed that “U.N. experts said in a report in December that the missile test in October violated sanctions banning Iran from launches capable of delivering nuclear weapons.
+The supposedly independent paper, which largely takes a pro-U$ military bent since it operates within the military, Stars & Stripes, reprinted an AP article that claimed that “U.N. experts said in a report in December that the missile test in October violated sanctions banning Iran from launches capable of delivering nuclear weapons.
 A U.S. Treasury official [named Adam J. Szubin as noted in another article] says Iran’s ballistic missile program poses “a significant threat to regional and global security.””
-Then there was an article in Telesur which noted the following
+Then there was an article in Telesur which noted the following: